Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Drowsiness Video Sensor

-This technology also offers in-the-moment assessments and interventions, significantly reducing the risk of accidents.
+This technology also offers in-the-moment assessments and interventions, helping reduce the risk of accidents.
 It provides extra security for anyone traveling long distances or at specific times when fatigue may set in, such as early in the morning or late at night.

 Gear Shift Palm Detection